3450P Setting Classroom Behavioral Standards (Procedures)

 - The syllabus or program handbook should clearly state what due process and procedures a student can follow if he or she wishes to contest the instructor’s action.

-- The syllabus or program handbook should clearly state that all forms of behavior violations will be reported to the vice president of student services.
-The instructor should tell the student if he or she is recommending that the vice president of student services take further action.
+- The syllabus or program handbook should clearly state that all forms of behavior violations will be reported to the vice president of student affairs.
+The instructor should tell the student if he or she is recommending that the vice president of student affairs take further action.

-- The vice president of student services is to keep a record of all reported cases of student violations including cheating, stealing, and plagiarizing.
+- The vice president of student affairs is to keep a record of all reported cases of student violations including cheating, stealing, and plagiarizing.

-- If the instructor has recommended that further action be taken by the vice president of student services, the vice president will notify the instructor of any action taken.
+- If the instructor has recommended that further action be taken by the vice president of student affairs, the vice president will notify the instructor of any action taken.

 Board of Trustees